+- b.
+Integrated Science 2

-- 4. Four (4) credits in Social Sciences - a.
-U.S. Governments/Economics 1 credit - c.
-World History/Geography 1 credit - b.
-United States History/Geography 1 credit - d.
-New Mexico History and Geography 1 credit - 5.
-One (1) credit in Physical Education/ROTC - 6.
-One (1) credit in a Career Cluster/Workplace Readiness or a third credit in a language other than English. - 7.
-Two (2) credits in Modern Language - 8.
-Seven (7) Electives - 9.
-One of the above credits must include; Advanced College Placement course/Dual Credit course offered by a College/Distance Learning course.
+- 4. Four (4) credits in Social Sciences

+- a.
+U.S. Governments/Economics 1 credit

+- c.
+World History/Geography 1 credit

+- b.
+United States History/Geography 1 credit

+- d.
+New Mexico History and Geography 1 credit

+- 5. One (1) credit in Physical Education (ROTC/ Marching Band beginning with Class of 2014)

+- 6. One (1) credit in a Career Cluster/Workplace Readiness or a third credit in a language other than English.

+- 7. Two (2) credits in Modern Language

+- 8. Seven (7) Electives

+- 9. One of the above credits must include; Advanced College Placement course/Dual Credit course offered by a College/Distance Learning course.